 Samuel Rutherford says, ‘Whenever I find myself in the cellar of affliction, I always look about for the wine.’

 I’ve suffered extensive damage to my nervous system and am pretty much homebound due to inability to physically cope with noisy, busy places and people.
 I’m unable to attend church very often, since my body seems to go to mush from my weakened nervous system.
-I also suffer from head pain, dizziness, nausea and fatigue which make everyday living a bit of a challenge.

 I’m learning so much as I research and try out new ideas for healing.
 My desire is to offer the hope of Jesus and raise awareness for others.
 If you are reading this blog, please feel free to share your story with me and know that you are not alone.
 I’m greatly honored to have you join me.